Cillian1225/Cillian1225/README.md

 ### I was a working student for one and a half years in Dublin, :ireland:

-### Eager to work with cooperative colleagues with international people. 🔥
+### Eager to work with international and cooperative colleagues 🔥

 <br>